ampl/amplpy/docs/source/intro.rst

 About this manual
 -----------------

-This document intends to guide a developer in the process of implementing an “AMPL API based” application in C++.
+This document intends to guide a developer in the process of implementing an “AMPL API based” application in Python.
 The section :ref:`secClassStructure` presents the main logic of the API, which does not change depending on which programming environment is chosen.
 Further sections walk the reader through the implementation of the most common applications, finally the sections :ref:`secReferencePython` and :ref:`secExamplesPython` contain respectively the API reference documentation and a collection of examples.